 Check out for things like parking spaces, yards, and patios.
 See if the roof space is usable and whether the shared areas have a swimming pool or a gym.
 Furthermore, get to know whether it’s you or the HOA that takes care of the maintenance of each amenity.

-Overall, buying a townhome can be a lucrative real estate investment decision in 2023.
+Overall, buying a townhome can be a lucrative real estate investment decision.
 It offers a lot of advantages that other property types don’t.
 Most importantly, townhouses tend to cost less than single-family homes and enjoy strong rental demand from renters in the city.
 On the flip side, you may face certain restrictions and fees from the HOA, so that’s something you need to consider.

 If you decide that investing in a townhouse is right for you, remember to proceed as you would with any other investment.
 Find the best market and best property and conduct diligent analysis on both.
 If you need some extra help, Mashvisor can assist you along the way.